kinsomicrote/jioke.me/src/_notes/2019-09-19-once-a-confused-lad-still-a-confused-lad.md

 I tried again in 2011, this time I chose Delta State University and University of Ibadan to also study Microbiology, yeah, didn't work out.

 Back to the story.
-The man I was exchanging greetings happened to be one of my favourite teachers in secondary school.
-I had a strong influence on me because he was very smart.
+The man I was exchanging greetings with happened to be one of my favourite teachers in secondary school.
+He had a strong influence on me because he was very smart.

 I'm not sure what his response to what I had said was going to be, but what I heard was not what I was expecting, or within the range of expectations.
 It dropped like a grenade tossed in the marketplace.
 The one that lands right in front of you, with no route of escape.